Health Advisory Committee

 DOH-Duval initiated a new community health improvement process in 2016.
 Local public health system partners joined forces to develop the Duval County CHIP 2017-2019.
 Utilizing the MAPP framework, the planning team engaged in a comprehensive community health assessment.
 Results from the assessment were used to identify the following strategic health priorities: Healthy Families and Healthy Babies, Healthiest Weight, Behavioral Health, and Access to Care.

 The Duval County CHIP 2017-2019 was released in April 2017 and committees were formed to address each strategic health priority.
-The Healthy Jacksonville Consortium meets on a quarterly basis to review progress and to discuss emerging challenges and opportunities.
+The Healthy Jacksonville Health Advisory Committee meets regularly to review progress and to discuss emerging challenges and opportunities.
 As a living document, the Duval County CHIP 2017-2019 will be reviewed and revised annually based on ongoing assessment of the availability of resources and data, community readiness, current progress, and alignment with goals.